Rosso84/Enterprise2_exam/README.md

 ## Given tasks

 Within 3 days we had to:
-1. Provide a readme.md file in the main root folder of your project (i.e., same place as the root pom.xml file).
-In such file, you must briefly discuss your solution, providing any info you deem important.
-If you do not attempt to do some of the requirements, you must state so in the readme.md file, e.g., “I did not do requirement X, Y and Z”.
-Failure to state so will further reduce your grade.

-2. Write one REST API using Spring Boot and Kotlin, targeting JDK 8 (NO later version, e.g., not 9, nor 10 nor 11)
+1. Write one REST API using Spring Boot and Kotlin, targeting JDK 8 (NO later version, e.g., not 9, nor 10 nor 11)
 a.
 Have at least one endpoint per main HTTP method, ie, GET, POST, PUT, PATCH and DELETE.
 The PATCH endpoint MUST use JSON Merge Patch.